Kohn-Luttinger-like mechanism for unconventional charge density waves: Application to square and triangular lattice

 where temperature is used as the flow parameter and $\tau^T_X$ are given by the expressions in Eqs.~\eqref{eq:tpp}-\eqref{eq:tphd} with the replacement $\mathcal G(k)\rightarrow\mathcal G^T(k)=\sqrt{T}/(i\omega-\xi_\mathbf{k})$ \cite{PhysRevB.64.184516}.
 The differential form incorporates an all-channel-to-all-channel feedback, i.e., this analysis goes beyond the single channel resummation of Eq.~\eqref{eq:VphdfortjU}.
 The momentum dependence is resolved via a so-called truncated-unity scheme, which also relies on a form-factor expansion of the effective vertex in the pp, ph-c, and ph-d channels \cite{Lichtenstein2017}.
 The details of our implementation are described in Ref.~\cite{Gneist2022p2}.

 We show the results of the FRG analysis for $U=3t$ and $J=0.4t$ in Fig.~\ref{fig:frg}.
 We note in passing that we do not obtain a uCDW instability for $N_f=4$ and $J=0$ on the triangular lattice.
 For non-zero $J$ and varying chemical potential, we find three different instabilities.
 At and around the immediate vicinity of Van Hove filling $\mu_{\mathrm{VH}}=2t$, the leading instability occurs in the ph-d channel with wave vector $M_i$ signaling a CDW formation.
-To determine the form factor, we diagonalise the effective ph-d vertex $V_{\mathrm{ph-d}}(k,k',M_i)$ (see Fig.~\ref{fig:frg}), which yields the same $d$-wave form factors that rotate with the $M_i$ as described above.
+To determine the form factor, we diagonalize the effective ph-d vertex $V_{\mathrm{ph-d}}(k,k',M_i)$ (see Fig.~\ref{fig:frg}), which yields the same $d$-wave form factors that rotate with the $M_i$ as described above.
 When the chemical potential deviates further from $\mu_{\mathrm{VH}}$, we find a transition from the $d$-wave uCDW towards a pairing instability.
-Diagonalisation of the FRG pairing vertex gives degenerate pairing solutions with $d_{xy}$ and $d_{x^2-y^2}$ symmetry.
+Diagonalization of the FRG pairing vertex gives degenerate pairing solutions with $d_{xy}$ and $d_{x^2-y^2}$ symmetry.
 For $1.75\leq\mu\leq 1.77$, the pairing instability is interrupted, and instead we obtain another instability in the ph-d channel, but with wave vector $K/4$.
 The form factors we extract from $V_{\mathrm{ph-d}}(k,k',K/4)$ in this case (see Fig.~\ref{fig:frg}) also have a $d$-wave form that matches with the RPA analysis and rotate with the six different choices for $K/4$.
+For $\mu>\mu_{\mathrm{VH}}$, pairing always wins over a putative $K/4$ uCDW.